DyonR/docker-qbittorrentvpn/README.md

 * Configurable UID and GID for config files and /downloads for qBittorrent
 * Created with [Unraid](https://unraid.net/) in mind
 * BitTorrent port 8999 exposed by default
+* Automatically restarts the qBittorrent process in the event of it crashing.
+* Adds VueTorrent (alternate web UI) which can be enabled (or not) by the user.
+* Works with Proton VPN's port forward VPN servers to automatically enable forwarding in your container, and automatically sets the connection port in qBittorrent to match the forwarded port.

 ## Run container from Docker registry
 The container is available from the Docker registry and this is the simplest way to get it